brawlins/brettrawlins.com/src/posts/2021-08-22-taking-back-my-data.md

 ## Alternatives

-I did a lot of research and tried out a lot of different products before making a decision.
+I did a lot of research and tried out a lot of different products.
 Here are the best replacement apps I found:

 - Google Calendar -> [Proton Calendar][pcal]
 - Google Chrome -> [Brave][brave], [Firefox][ffox], or [DuckDuckGo][ddgo]